RetroPie/RetroPie-Docs/docs/Cheats.md

 ## Download Cheats

-As a preface cheats only work through libretro/retroarch so take not of the emulators you are using.
+As a preface cheats only work through libretro/retroarch so take note of the emulators you are using.

 You first need to open the RGUI.
 There are two ways of accessing the RGUI: